CourtHive/tods-competition-factory/documentation/docs/governors/matchup-governor.md

 ## allCompetitionMatchUps

 Returns all matchUps from all tournaments in a competition.
+See examples in [Using proConflicts() for Analysis](../concepts/pro-scheduling.md#using-proconflicts-for-analysis).

 ```js
 const { matchUps } = engine.allCompetitionMatchUps({